I've always had an appreciation for our military but over

 I also did white chocolate mice filled with red

-Walmart.
-So I made a simple serup with a
+made a simple serup with a large pack of

-just till sugar melts.
-Then I pureed and
+melts.
+Then I pureed and strained.
+We will

-and strawberry rum.
-They are little so we
+rum.
+They are little so we call them

-for your guests.
-I got the chalk board at
+your guests.
+I got the chalk board at the

-the dollar store and used paint pens to
+dollar store and used paint pens to write

 |This is the Nativity I started for the city.